iboguslavsky/RTC_Timer_IRQ/README.md

 ```
 Timer latency(period, isSingleShot, callback);
 ```
 Period is expressed in a number of RTC counter's "ticks".
-FOr a **slow** clock, it's roughy 1ms (1,000/1,024 ms, to be precise).
-For **fast** clock, it is ~30ms (1 / 32678 s).
-Keep in mind that the period sessting is rounded up to the nearest 5 ticks (see [Limitations](https://github.com/iboguslavsky/RTC_Timer_IRQ/blob/main/README.md#limitations) section below)
+For a **slow** clock, it's roughly 1ms (1,000/1,024 ms, to be precise).
+For a **fast** clock, it is ~30ms (1 / 32678 s).
+Keep in mind that the period value is rounded up to the nearest 5 ticks (see [Limitations](https://github.com/iboguslavsky/RTC_Timer_IRQ/blob/main/README.md#limitations) section below)

-Timer class can be instantiated statically (as a global variable, for example) - or it could be allocated dynamically during runtime using **new** (see [100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md example).
+Timer class can be instantiated statically (as a global variable, for example) - or it could be allocated dynamically during runtime using **new** ([100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md)).
 The advantage of having instance data pre-allocated during compile time is more predictability around memory consumption.

 You can pass an arbitrary data structure to the callback function.
-See [100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md for sample implementation.
+See [100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md) for sample implementation.

 ### Start timer
 The timer, once allocated, remains paused until started.
 To start a timer, or to restart a paused timer, simply do: